-Excerpt from the Soviet Prime Minister Vyacheslav Molotov’s speech to the Supreme Soviet on September 31, 1939 about Nazi-Soviet invasion of Poland.
+Soviet Prime Minister in his speech to the Supreme Soviet on September 31, 1939 about the German-Soviet invasion of Poland.

-An appeal issued by the Communist International on October 7, 1939 - that is the 22 Anniversary of the October Revolution - described the Soviet-Nazi invasion of Poland as “an example of cooperation of socialist nations against Anglo-French imperialism.”
+An appeal issued by the Communist International on October 7, 1939 - that is, the 22 Anniversary of the October Revolution

 At the hospital he is surrounded by nurses, doctors, and patients – “I want my Mom” – the child says.
 His name is Tadeusz Jasinski.
 He is 13-years old.
 He is the only child of Zofia Jasinska, a maid.
 He doesn’t have a dad.
 He was raised by Zaklad Dobroczynnosci, a charity.

 He went to fight, threw a bottle with gasoline at the tank, but didn’t light it up, he didn’t know how … They jumped from the tank, beat him, wanted to kill him, and then they tied him up to the front of the tank.
 Danka brought his mother.
 The blood transfusion is not helping.
 The boy, weaker and weaker, begins to slip away.
-But, he is dying in his Mom’s arms, on this [tiny] strip of [what still is] Free Poland.
+But, he is dying in his Mom’s arms, on this tiny strip of what still is Free Poland.
 For now, the military hospital is still in our hands”.
-Grazyna Lipinska, in the Soviets besieged city of Grodno in September, 1939.

-"[...]
 The Nazi ideology, just like any other ideology can be either discarded or assimilated.
 This is only a question of one's political outlook.
 But, we all realize, that an ideology as such can not be destroyed by force, and that war is not an appropriate method of annihilating it.
-For this reason, a war having as its goal destruction of Nazism through power, not only doesn't make any sense, but it is also criminal."
-Excerpt from the Soviet Prime Minister Vyacheslav Molotov’s speech on October 31, 1939.
+For this reason, a war having as its goal destruction of Nazism through power, not only doesn't make any sense, but it is also criminal.

 German Neo-Nazis have generally targeted Turks, but have found time to attack Polish property.
 Neo-Nazism is actually stronger in Russia, where it thrives on Russian ethno-phobia.
 Again Poles have to share enmity with Jews, Asians (Turko-Mongols), and Arabs; and are presently less a target.